Ivenyang/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter5/en.md

 3. Create a cc.Animation object from the animation frame array along with a delay time between each sprite frame.
 4. Create the final cc.Animate object and wrap it when a RepeatForever action.
 Thus the animation will run infinite.

-Generally, if we use animations in Cocos2-JS, we always use *SpriteBatchNode* to boost game performance.
+Generally, if we use animations in Cocos2-JS, we always use *SpriteBatchNode* to boost game performance in WebGL mode or in Cocos2d-x JSB mode.

 The final code of the *AnimationLayer.js* is: